mdditt2000/kubernetes-1-19/cis 2.3/ingresslink/README.md

     - "--custom-resource-mode=true"
     - "--ingress-link-mode=true"

-**Note:** To deploy the CIS controller in cluster mode update CIS deploymemt arguments as follows for kubernetes.
+* To deploy the CIS controller in cluster mode update CIS deploymemt arguments as follows for kubernetes.

     - "--pool-member-type=cluster"
     - "--flannel-name=fl-vxlan"